Graeme Jardin, MA in Psychotherapy, MBACP

 - feelings of low confidence and low self-worth, a sense of not reaching goals

-- trouble in relationships with a partner, family or friends, or making it hard to form new relationships
+- trouble in relationships with a partner, family or friends, or finding it hard to form new relationships

-Working with a psychotherapist gives you a chance to explore these difficulties.
-You may find that you can look more deeply into your concerns, and explore with a sense of stability and safety that allows you to see and understand aspects of your life that had previously seemed frustratingly out of reach.
+As you talk freely to a skilled listener, you may find that you can look more deeply into your concerns, and explore with a sense of kindness and clarity.
+This allows you to see and understand aspects of your life that have been difficult or confusing.
+When this happens, you can start to let go of unwanted patterns and live life with greater enjoyment and satisfaction.

 - feeling OK with who you are